 Derby - There will be a display of 3D artwork which highlights hazards in the workplace at the Intu Centre, Level 1, West Mall, Derby DE1 2PL.
 (Between Build a Bear and Patisserie Valerie) from 8.30am – 8.30pm on the day.
 The public will be encouraged to interact with the artwork.

 Hartlepool - There will be a remembrance service & wreath laying ceremony at 12.30pm, in Christ Church, Church Square, Hartlepool with speakers and wreath laying.
 That will be preceded by a Health & Safety Seminar on the morning of 28th April 2017 at Hartlepool College of Further Education (HCFE) to run between 09.00am to 12noon (buffet breakfast provided).
-An “Eve of WMD Gig” will be held at The Studio, Tower Street, Hartlepool, 7.30pm, Thursday 27th April 2017 – Acts are “Blue Diesel” & “Matt McGuinness and MLC” with a local support act to be confirmed
+Prior to the seminar, a wreath will be laid at the Tree of Remembrance in Hartlepool College of Further Education at 08.45 am.
+An “Eve of WMD Gig” will be held at The Studio, Tower Street, Hartlepool, 7.30pm, Thursday 27th April 2017

 Manchester - Lincoln Square, Brazennose St. , Manchester : 12.00 to 13.00, then on to the People’s History Museum for tea.
 Chaired by Lynn Collins, Secretary of the North West regional TUC.
 Speakers include Andy Burnham and representatives from trade unions and FACK.
 Reading the names of those killed at work; Laying of wreaths; One minutes silence.
 Bring banners & wreaths.
 Organised by the North West trade unions, Greater Manchester Hazards Centre and FACK.